MATHS

 Maths Coordinator

-My name is Mrs Oakes and I am the mathematics coordinator at Cheadle Primary School.
-My role is to ensure that the teaching and learning of maths across our school is relevant, engaging and enables all children to fulfil their potential.
-Most importantly though, I am always striving to ensure that each and every member of our school community has the opportunity to appreciate the different facets of this fascinating subject!
+I am Mrs Norton, the Mathematics Coordinator at Cheadle Primary School.
+My role is to ensure that the teaching and learning of mathematics across our school is relevant, engaging and enables all children to fulfil their potential.
+Most importantly though, I strive to ensure that each and every pupil has the opportunity to explore, manipulate and understand the many different facets of mathematics.

 Curriculum and implementation

-Mathematics contributes to the school curriculum by developing the pupils’ ability to think independently, manipulate number to achieve a result, express their ideas with confidence and to be resilient when faced with increasingly complex problem -solving activities.
+Mathematics contributes to the school curriculum by developing the pupils’ ability to think independently, manipulate number to achieve understanding, express their ideas with confidence using precise mathematical language and to show resilience when undertaking problem-solving activities.

 Core Knowledge and skills